kerolesibraheem/Sales_Analysis_PowerBI/README.md

 - Ontario consistently led in both profit and shipping efficiency.

-- Yukon had the highest shipping cost on average, while Northwest Territories had the shortest shipping duration.
+- Yukon had the highest shipping cost on average, while Northwest Territories had the shortest average shipping duration.

-- Count of orders by region revealed that West, Ontario, and Prairie were the most active regions.
+- Count of orders by region revealed that West, Ontario, and Prarie were the most active regions.

 ### Customer Segmentation